not-josue/rosyarc/README.md

 # rosyarc

 This is my first website for a small business that sells flower arrangements online.
-I used Bulma CSS, and customized it in Node-Sass.
+I used Bulma CSS, and customized it with Node-Sass.

 Images have been omitted.